Anthony Independent School District: Schools

-The principals at each school are as follows: Dr. Christine Althoff at Anthony Elementary School, Veronica Ordonez at Anthony Middle School and Sandra Espinoza at Anthony High School.
+The principals at each school are as follows: Jorge G. Reyes at Anthony Elementary School, Veronica Ordonez at Anthony Middle School and Sandra V. Espinoza at Anthony High School.
 All schools are less than a mile away from the Texas–New Mexico state line.
 The schools and the administration building are located on the same property between 4th Street and Magdalena to the east and west and Poplar Street–Elm Street and Wildcat Drive.
 The district property, including the sports fields, takes up at least a dozen square town blocks.
 The elementary and middle school campuses are required to wear uniforms voted by the school board in 2001 for elementary and 2003 for middle school.